 For example the Admin-Cory is a person who can't get through the day without some sort of dense carb (bread, potato or rice) in every meal.
 Where as some people who are more accustomed to salads and meats to get by, Cory would fall over from exhaustion after a few days or just waste away.
 So you need to find out how your ideal meals for energy should work.

-Where & How To Store Your Emergency Food Supply
+Where and How to Store Your Emergency Food Supply

 Needless to say that if you're wanting to start a serious emergency food supply you're going to need more than just a closet pantry to make this work.
 We recommend investing in a space that has a basement or adding an underground storeroom next to your house.